renovatebot/renovate/docs/usage/key-concepts/how-renovate-works.md

 Renovate usually performs these steps:

-- Clones the repo
+- Cloning the repository
-- Scans package files to extract dependencies
+- Scanning package files to extract dependencies
-- Looks up registries to check for available updates
+- Looking up registries to check for available updates
-- Applies any grouping rules defined
+- Applying any grouping rules defined
-- Pushes branches and raises Pull Requests
+- Pushing branches and raising Pull Requests

 Because Renovate needs to support a lot of dependency naming and versioning conventions, it has modules for each known convention.
 You can contribute your own modules, if you want.